-AT&T Samsung Galaxy S II Skyrocket HD has been canceledAlex Wagner - Deputy Managing Editor, News Desk
+AT&T Samsung Galaxy S II Skyrocket HD has been canceledAlex Wagner - Editorial Director of News and Content

 Our own Aaron Baker was recently wondering about the status of the Samsung Galaxy S II Skyrocket HD, which was part of a handful of new Android phones announced by AT&T at CES.
 Now we've got our answer.
 Ryan Bidan, Samsung Mobile's director of product marketing, has told The Verge that the Skyrocket HD has been given the axe.
 He explained that, with the introduction of the Galaxy S III, it just doesn't make much sense to release the Skyrocket HD.
 However, Bidan wouldn't say whether or not AT&T will be launching the Galaxy S III, saying only that it'll be coming to "the fastest HSPA+ and LTE networks" in the U.S.